amp template

 • WINTER GLOVES - There are lots of gloves you can go for really.

 • SPARE TIRES - The EU/Pacific version comes with two spare tires and tubes.
 If you really want an uprated 8 1/2 inch tire then these are the ones to get (usually has 9 inch tube which ends up being less thin and stretched under pressure).
 The tubes weigh the same but the uprated tire is 65g heavier at 393g or 20% more rubber.
-For most people 50-55 psi is needed.
-If you are plagued by punctures you might consider running a kevlar felt strip like Panaracer Flat Away between the tire and the tube, 10" tires are also an option - (upgraded version 10") listed below in the upgrades section.
-Pressure for those is 40-45 psi (ignore 35 stamped on tire).
+If you are plagued by punctures you might consider running a kevlar felt strip like Panaracer Flat Away between the tire and the tube, 10" tires are also an option - listed below in the upgrades section.

 Upgrades